Fragtality/QualityWings2GSX/README.md

 - Enter your SimBrief Pilots ID in the .config File
 - Configure GSX to not show the Refuel-Dialog
 - Configure the Plane in SimBrief to use lbs: 190 lbs/Passenger, 55 lbs/Bag, 232809 lbs as Max Fuel Capacity (or whatever you use and fits to your aircraft.cfg)
-- Dispatch your OFP as you normally would, either in kgs or lbs - whatever you preferr
+- Dispatch your OFP as you normally would, either in kgs or lbs - whatever you prefer
 - Call the GSX Services on whichever Way you want - everything is taken care of now.
 Be sure to enable your Battery before calling anything!

 <br/>

 # Installation
 ## QualityWings2GSX
 You can basically place it anywhere you want - preferrably with your other Addons / Sim Files.
-Your AV-Scanner might being triggered, so place it in a Location where it is excluded.<br/>
+Your AV-Scanner might being triggered, so place it in a Location where it is excluded.
+Sometimes, even when excluded by your AV, Windows-Security might cause Problem: try to Unblock-File it via Powershell.<br/>
 The Tool is intended to being started when the Sim is running and the QualityWings 787 is loaded - otherwise it will just exit.
 You can, of course, start it manually or let it start automatically via FSUIPC.
 Add this to your FSUIPC6.ini for an automatic Start:
 ```
 [Programs]